-Weaver Ellen Good established her home studio in Ompah, Ontario after receiving a BFA in textile design from Rochester Institute of Technology in 1981.
+Ellen Good established her weaving studio in 1981 after receiving a BFA in textile design from Rochester Institute of Technology.
 She has been creating one of a kind and limited production textiles ever since.